Pricing changes are coming in January. Contact our Sales team to secure the current price for your desired license.

 optional The maximum number of decimals to show after the decimal separator.
 When set to -1, the entire number is shown.

-Note that for e-notation numbers (e.g., 5.8e+23), at least one decimal is always shown after the decimal separator, even if maxDecimalPlaces is set to 0.
+Note that for e-notation numbers (e.g., 5.8e+23), at least one decimal is always shown after the decimal separator, even if the maxDecimalPlaces is set to 0.

 This property is included when exporting a report to Excel.